WHYNOGROUP/API-WRAPPER-PHP/README.md

 # Welcome to WHYNOGROUP API!
-Here is a php wrapper allowing a simplified use of your Rest API server hosted by whynogroup.
+Here is a php wrapper allowing a simplified use of your Rest API server hosted by whynogroup EU

 ```php
 <?php